avineshg17/TSF-internshipAUG/README.md

 # Project Structure
 This project has four major parts :

-1.model.py - This contains code fot our Machine Learning model to predict Marks based on data in 'Student_Scores.csv' file.
-2.app.py - This contains Flask APIs that receives  through GUI or API calls, computes the precited value based on our model and returns it.
+1.model.py - This contains code fot our Machine Learning model to predict Marks based on data in 'Student_Scores.csv' file.\n 2.app.py - This contains Flask APIs that receives  through GUI or API calls, computes the precited value based on our model and returns it.
 3.request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
 4.templates - This folder contains the HTML template to allow user to enter Hours detail and displays the predicted Marks.